vitali-fedulov/images3/README.md

 **This is the LATEST module** of package [images](https://github.com/vitali-fedulov/images).

 Near duplicates and resized images can be found with the package.
 Function `Open` supports JPEG, PNG and GIF.
-But other image types are possible through third-party libraries, because the input for func `Icon` is image.Image.
+But other image types are possible through third-party libraries, because the input for func `Icon` is `image.Image`.
 There is only one dependency: my [hyper](https://github.com/vitali-fedulov/hyper) package, which does not have any dependencies.

 **Demo**: [Similar image search and clustering](https://similar.pictures).